mars-sim/mars-sim/README.md

 * Require JDK 9/10 for for compiling Java 9/10 compatible binary

 ```
-Note 1 : Beginning Java 11, the JRE/JDK is decoupled from the graphic JavaFX API.
+Note 1 : Beginning Java 11, the JRE/JDK is being decoupled from the graphic JavaFX API.
+For the open source community, the openjdk package is being decoupled from the openjfx package .
-For the JavaFX edition of mars-sim, make sure you also download and configure
+If you want to run the JavaFX edition binary of mars-sim, make sure you also download and configure
-OpenJFK 11 SEPARATELY.
+the openjfk or JavaFX on top of the JDK SEPARATELY.
 See ticket #156 to read the discussions on how to set up
 mars-sim to run it under Java 11 for JavaFX UI.
 ```